Grilled Beer and Brown Sugar Wings

 - Stir together the remaining ingredients.

-- Reserve 1/3 cup of the glaze.
-Brush the chicken with the remaining until well coated.
+- Brush the chicken with the glaze until well coated.